Are humidifiers good for succulents?

 This article may contain affiliate links.
 Also, as an Amazon Associate I earn from qualifying purchases.

 They are plants that thrive well in dry climates.
-Therefore, they do not require a lot of moisture.
+They do not require a lot of moisture.
 In addition, they store water in their leaves, hence the name succulent.
 In addition, they tend to be thick and fleshy.
 Some species have thicker leaves than others.

 In that light therefore, are humidifiers good for succulents?
 A humidifier and succulent plants in the same room is not a good combination.
 When exposed to too much humidity, they develop fungal problems, which eventually lead to rot.
 Succulents do well when the soil dries up properly.
 Therefore, when using the best humidifier for plants, try to limit its usage in the room with succulent plants.
 The highest humidity should not be more than 80% for succulents.